nicholashibberd/bouncing-vim/README.md

 What is it?
 -----------

-A small, opinionated yet unobtrusive vim distro, tightly integrated with tmux.
+This is a mini vim distro, integrated with tmux.

 It supports temporary installation by taking advantage of pathogen.